martinp23/peeksgroup-website/content/authors/nicholas-b.-lynch/_index.md

 ---
 # Display name
-title: "Stephen Bortolussi"
+title: "Nick Lynch"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "stephen-bortolussi"
+- Nicholas B. Lynch

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: PhD student (2021-); Honours Student (2020)
+role: Honours Student (2021)

 # Organizations/Affiliations
 organizations: